JAlcocerT/RPi/_posts/2022-07-25-selfhosting-with-docker.md

   db:
 ```

+---

 ## FAQ

 ### Looking Forward to Self-Host other Apps?

-* I have been consolidating a list of docker-compose files to deploy several F/OSS Apps in [my Docker repository](https://github.com/JAlcocerT/Docker)
+I have been consolidating a list of docker-compose files to deploy several F/OSS Apps in [my Docker repository](https://github.com/JAlcocerT/Docker)

-* Also, I have created **detailed guides** of some of them in my Tech blog: <https://fossengineer.com/tags/self-hosting/>
+* See more **detailed guides** [here](https://fossengineer.com/tags/self-hosting)

 ### Monitoring the server performance?

-You can have a look on how the things are going with [Netdata and Docker](https://fossengineer.com/selfhosting-server-monitoring-with-netdata-and-docker/).
+You can have a look on how the things are going with [**Netdata** and Docker](https://fossengineer.com/selfhosting-server-monitoring-with-netdata-and-docker/).